simplex-chat/simplex-chat/docs/guide/secret-groups.md

 #### To leave a group:

 1. Tap and hold (Android) or swipe left (iOS) or right-click (desktop) on a group.
-2. Click or tap **Leave**.
+2. Tap or click **Leave**.

 Alternatively, you can also leave the group from the group info screen:

-1. Click or tap on a group chat.
+1. Tap or click on a group chat.
-2. Click or tap on your group's name at the top of the screen.
+2. Tap or click on your group's name at the top of the screen.
 3. Scroll to the bottom, and then click or tap **Leave group**.